attck-nexus/attack-node/replit.md

-# BugBounty Command Platform
+# Attack Node Platform

 ## Overview

-BugBounty Command is a multi-agent security platform designed for bug bounty hunters and security researchers.
-It provides a comprehensive suite of tools for managing bug bounty programs, tracking vulnerabilities, and leveraging AI agents for automated security testing and report generation.
+Attack Node is a multi-agent security platform designed for security researchers and penetration testers.
+It provides a comprehensive suite of tools for managing security testing programs, tracking vulnerabilities, and leveraging AI agents for automated security analysis and report generation.

 ## System Architecture